cristoichkov/M_haageana_espinas/README.md

   * R function `.R`
     * `read_esp_cen.R`.- extracts the tables of stats.txt file of ipyrad output folder.
     * `read_esp_rad.R`.- calculates the bootstrap mean of RAxML_bipartitionsBranchLabels tree.
+    * `form_are_esp_rad.R`.- calculates the bootstrap mean of RAxML_bipartitionsBranchLabels tree.
+    * `export_formattable.R`.- calculates the bootstrap mean of RAxML_bipartitionsBranchLabels tree.

   * R script `.r`
     *  `BD_espinas_rad_cen.r`.-  works to calculate the percentage of match reads and no match reads of the demultiplex process used stacks, ipyrad and gbsx.
+    *  `BD_PCA.r`.-  works to calculate the percentage of match reads and no match reads of the demultiplex process used stacks, ipyrad and gbsx.

 * note.- the folder `unused` contains the scripts that I use to practice and probe the final scripts